Why People Love to Visit Charleston in the Spring

 Lodging

-The Francis Marion Hotel is a legend named after famed Revolutionary War hero Francis Marion (the Swamp Fox) and designated in Historic Hotels of America.
-It’s where I enjoyed short respites in between photography sessions and dinner at the Swamp Fox Restaurant.
-Fried Okra with Fresno Chili Oil and Chèvre Goat cheese is my favorite appetizer on their extensive menu of classic southern cuisine.
+Francis Marion Hotel is named after famed Revolutionary War hero Francis Marion (the Swamp Fox).
+It is designated as an Historic Hotel of America.
+I enjoyed short respites and dinner there in between photography sessions.
+Fried Okra with Fresno Chili Oil and Chèvre Goat cheese is my favorite appetizer on their extensive menu of classic Southern cuisine.

 Francis Marion Hotel